Valley High School (West Des Moines, Iowa): Athletics

-The Valley High School Girls' Synchronized Swim Team won the State title in 1979, 1980 and 1981.
+The Valley High School Girls' synchronized swim team won the state title in 1979, 1980 and 1981.
 It is now held as a club sport during the winter and spring.

 Music & arts

 The Valley Music Department was honored with the first GRAMMY Signature School award in 1999.

 The 240-member Valley Marchmasters were selected to perform in the 2004 Tournament of Roses Parade.
 In March 2007, the band traveled to Dublin, Ireland to march in the Saint Patrick's Day Parade.

-In addition to the strong band program, Valley's orchestra has completed concert tours in Austria and Italy.
+Valley's orchestra has completed concert tours in Austria and Italy.
 In June 2007, the orchestra traveled to New York City, New York to play at Carnegie Hall as part of NYBOF'07.

-The choral show, jazz, and core ensembles have performed in several national and international festivals from Carnegie Hall to Disney World, and received top honors at competitions throughout the country.
+The choral show, jazz, and core ensembles have performed in several national and international venues such as Carnegie Hall and Disney World, and received top honors at competitions throughout the country.

 The school also has a high school radio station, KWDM, which broadcasts from 6am to 6pm, Monday through Friday.
-It is one of only two high school radio programs in Iowa and the only high school program in the state to have a fully digital production and on-air studio.
+It is one of two high school radio programs in Iowa, and the only high school program in the state to have a fully digital production and on-air studio.